Preet-Govind/Preet-Govind/README.md

 Welcome to my GitHub profile!

-Presently working as SDE ( Data Engineering) with a passion for AI, data engineering and simplistic full-stack development (back-end heavy).
+I’m currently working as an SDE (Data Engineering) with a passion for AI, large-scale data systems, and backend-focused full-stack development.
-My work is driven by curiosity and a commitment to solving complex problems with innovative solutions.
+Driven by curiosity, I love building scalable systems, optimizing pipelines, and solving complex problems with elegant solutions.

 <!--
 [//]: # (## 🔍 Seeking Opportunities )
 Presently working as SDE (Data Engineering).